Frequently Asked Questions

 DTF is more environmentally friendly than many traditional methods:

-• No need to remove the grids (less waste).
+• No weeding necessary (less waste).

 • Use of water-based inks without harmful chemicals.